The Diplomat's Club: Plot

 George tries to flatter his boss, Morgan, by telling him that he looks like Sugar Ray Leonard.
 Morgan questions whether George has a racial bias when he looks at black people.
-Outraged at the implication, George plans to prove Morgan wrong by producing a black friend.
+Upset at the implication, George plans to prove Morgan wrong by producing a black friend.
 He tries befriending various black people he has met in the past or bumps into on the street.
 He finally gets Karl, the exterminator who fumigated Jerry's apartment in "The Doodle".
 He brings him to dinner at a restaurant where Morgan is eating.
 The plot backfires when Karl admits he is an exterminator and Morgan leaves in disgust.
 When George calls for the check, a black waiter says "Sugar Ray Leonard can eat here on the house", which sends him sprinting after Morgan.

 Jerry calls Mr. Pitt's office to ask Elaine to meet Bridgette at the Diplomat's Club.
-While there she tells Kramer that Jerry caused a disturbance on the flight from Ithaca, delaying the flight by an hour.
-When Earl hears this, he thinks the bet was rigged, and tears up his check to Kramer.
-Mr. Pitt sees TV news coverage of the swimming pool incident, and recognizes Jerry as the "pharmacist".
-His estate lawyer remembers that Jerry called for Elaine, and assumes that they are in a plot to kill him, now that she is in his will, leading Pitt to fire Elaine.
+While there, she tells Kramer that Jerry caused a disturbance on the flight from Ithaca, delaying the flight by an hour.
+When Earl hears this, he thinks the bet was rigged and tears up his check to Kramer.
+Mr. Pitt sees TV news coverage of the swimming pool incident and recognizes Jerry as the "pharmacist".
+His estate lawyer remembers that Jerry called for Elaine and assumes that they are in a plot to kill him now that she is in his will, leading Pitt to fire Elaine.

 Jerry and Bridgette finally meet in the Club just before her plane leaves.
 As they begin to kiss, the reappearance of the pilot as his plane pulls alongside the window unnerves Jerry.